All Episodes

 They're just feeding them red meat because they can't follow through on their commitments and their promises.

-That most everybody else that drive by media would love to be censored on these four of the Senate.
+You have to understand this, that most everybody else, the drive-by media would love to be censored on these for the Senate.

 They would love that kind of attention.

-They'd love to be able to stir things up like what?
+They'd love to be able to stir things up like, what?

 People don't believe that?